On This Page

 An individual employed as a patient rights advocate had carpal tunnel syndrome and fibromyalgia.

 She had difficulty keyboarding, writing, and transporting supplies to presentations.
 The employer installed speech recognition software for word processing, provided her with writing aids, and gave her lightweight portable carts to assist with transporting materials.

 An office assistant with cerebral palsy had difficulty typing due to mild spasticity in her upper extremities.

 Her employer purchased a keyguard to go over her keyboard to help her hit the right keys and forearm supports to help stabilize her arms.

-A scientist with autism spectrum disorder was able to speak at times, but also experienced episodes when she found it difficult to speak and needed to use a speech device or speech generating app.
+A scientist on the autism spectrum was able to speak at times but also experienced episodes when she found it difficult to speak and needed to use a speech device or speech generating app.

 She was preparing to present her research at a conference.
 She pre-recorded audio to go with her slides and brought a tablet with a speech generating app with her in case she needed it during the question and answer portion of her presentation.